AbdenourBout/Mini-side-scrolling-PIXI.JS-game/README.md

 # Mini-side-scrolling-PIXI.JS-game
-Messing arround with PIXI.JS :smile:
+Messing arround with PIXI.JS

 ## What is it?
-Just a ship that PEW PEW the enemies :sweat_smile:
+Just a ship that PEW PEW the enemies

 ## TODO (in no particular order)
 - [x] Player moves.